HPtharaldsen/FOWT_Digital_Twin_ROSCO/README.md

 ### ROSCO installation (according to the ROSCO documentation)

+If using a Conda or Miniconda, do this within the respective conda folder or environment:

-1. Create a conda environment for ROSCO
+1. Create a conda environment for ROSCO.

   ```python
   conda config --add channels conda-forge # (Enable Conda-forge Channel For Conda Package Manager)